hc-ai/hc-ai.github.io/content/podcast/24-03-27-HCAI-podcast-episode-5-anthropomorphising-ai-with-jonas-ivarsson/index.md

 ---

-The fourth episode of the HCAI podcast in which we talk about how artificial intelligence agents are anthropomorphised with [Jonas Ivarsson](https://www.gu.se/om-universitetet/hitta-person/jonasivarsson).
+The fifth episode of the HCAI podcast in which we talk about how artificial intelligence agents are anthropomorphised with [Jonas Ivarsson](https://www.gu.se/om-universitetet/hitta-person/jonasivarsson).

 <!--more-->